Mathématique: Chapter 48

 “Wasn’t it?”
 Rush asked.

-Rush shifted his gaze to examine the output of the spectrum analyzer, which was displaying a single peak in the center of the swath of frequencies that Eli had selected for his initial sweep.
+Rush examined the output of the spectrum analyzer, which displayed a single peak in the center of the swath of frequencies Eli had selected for his initial sweep.

-“I am the master of circuits,” Eli said.
+“I am the Master of Circuits,” Eli proclaimed.
 “I am the Viscount of Voltage.”

-“You’ll likely need to widen your sweep, when we interrogate the actual device” Rush said.
+“You’ll need to widen your sweep, when we interrogate the actual device,” Rush said.

 “I know.
 My plan was to do serial sweeps with overlapping windows.
-I’m guessing that your swag is going to be broadcasting in one of the restricted bandwidths, if it’s even radio.
-It’s almost got to be though, because I mean, it’s not like you’re going to have anything ionizing strapped to your head, right?
+I’m guessing your swag is gonna be broadcasting in one of the restricted bandwidths, if it’s even radio.
+It’s almost gottta be though, because I mean, it’s not like you’re going to have anything ionizing strapped to your head, right?
 Right.
-Ugh, I mean, hopefully.
+Ugh, I mean, let’s hope not.
 I’m thinking we start low frequency, go as high as we can, and hope we get lucky,” Eli said.

 “Seems reasonable,” Rush replied.

-Rush didn’t reply, he just swept his hair out of the way and angled his head, giving Eli as much access as he could to the device at his temple without actually removing it.
+Rush swept his hair out of the way and angled his head, giving Eli as much access as he could to the device at his temple without actually removing it.
 Eli wasted no time in peeling off the black electrical tape that they’d coated the devices with.
 He stuck the tape on the edge of the bench for later reapplication.

-“So I know that you’re kind of on the fence about this, but I really don’t like the idea of you wearing this thing while we do this,” Eli said.
-“It’ll go faster, the interference will be less, and it will be less risky if you can tolerate having it off.”
+“So I know you’re on the fence about this, but I really don’t like the idea of you wearing your swag while we do this,” Eli said.
+“It’ll go faster, the interference will be less, and it’ll be less risky if you can tolerate having it off.”

 “It’s a spectrum analyzer,” Rush said.
 “It should be perfectly benign.”

-“Says the guy with no personal memories who’s got creepy crystal tech glued to his head.”
+“Says the guy with no personal memories who’s got crystal tech glued to his head.”

 Rush looked at him, undecided.

 “Come on,” Eli said.
 “Give it a shot.
-You said it was much worse when they were both off.
+You said it was worse when they were both off.
 I only need one.
 Worst-case scenario, we put it back on and do it the hard way.
-Even if we can get halfway through sweeping the spectrum, that would be helpful.
-Even if I can just hook the thing up with a little more freedom in terms of movement, that would cut down on the total time required.”
+Even if we get halfway through sweeping the spectrum, that would be helpful.
+Even if I can hook the thing up with a little more freedom of movement, that would cut down on the total time required.”

 “All right,” Rush said.